ministryofjustice/cloud-platform-infrastructure/terraform/aws-accounts/cloud-platform-aws/vpc/transit-gateway/README.md

 The Cloud Platform team can only create one of this route (from CP to VPC B)

-This repo has access to the Cloud Platform terraform state (aws-accounts/cloud-platform-aws/vpc/live-1).
+This folder has access to the Cloud Platform terraform state (aws-accounts/cloud-platform-aws/vpc/live-1).

 it is fetching the route tables of the live-1 VPC, and storing it in a local variable: